-Since June 2016, I am assistant professor in Migration Policy Analysis at the Swiss Forum for Migration and Population Studies (SFM) at the University of Neuchâtel.
-This position is affiliated with the SNSF project NCCR on the move – the migration-mobility nexus.
+Since August 2022, I am full Professor in Migration Policy Analysis at the Swiss Forum for Migration and Population Studies (SFM) at the University of Neuchâtel, where I also serve as Deputy Director (since September 2019).
 Before joining the SFM at the University of Neuchâtel, I was a postdoctoral researcher at the University of California, Berkeley (2015-2016), and I worked as a researcher and lecturer at Bern University (2012-2015).
 I hold a Master’s degree in Political Science, General Linguistics and Islamic Studies from the University of Zurich (2007), and a PhD in Political Science from the University of Bern (2012).
 During my PhD, I was a visiting researcher at the European University Institute in Florence (2012).
 Other destinations related to my research and training include the Universidad Católica in Quito (2003-2004), the University of Ljubljana (2009) and the University of Oslo (2010).

 If you are interested in my research and teaching, please have a closer look at the information provided on this website, or contact me (anita.manatschal[at]unine.ch) directly.
-You can also follow me on Research Gate.